vonglasow/atoum-documentation/source/en/asserters/dateTime.inc.rst

 .. hint::
    ``isEqualTo`` is a method inherited from ``object`` asserter.
-   Pour plus d'informations, reportez-vous à la documentation de :ref:`object::isEqualTo <object-is-equal-to>`
+   For more information, refer to the documentation of  :ref:`object::isEqualTo <object-is-equal-to>`

 .. _dat-time-is-identical-to: